Joe0425/Particle/README.md

 [2] M. Shimrat, Algorithm 112: Position of point relative to polygon, Commun.
 ACM 5 (8) (1962) 434.

 [3] K. Hormann, A. Agathos, The point in polygon problem for arbitrary Computational Geometry 20 (3) (2001) 131-144.

+# Acknowledgements

+The authors wish to thank:

+• Prof. Richard D. Sandberg from the University of Melbourne, and his fluid solver HiPSTAR.

+• Research Associate Baoqing Meng from the Chinese Academic of Sciences and Prof. Baolin Tian from Beihang University, and their helpful suggestions.

+• Mr Zi-Mo Liao from the University of Science and Technology of China, and his helpful instructions.